pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 VNFFG with OpenStack VIM relies on Neutron Networking-sfc to create SFC and Classifiers.
 Therefore it is required to install `networking-sfc
 <https://github.com/openstack/networking-sfc>`_ project
-in order to use Tacker VNFFG.
+in order to use Apmec VNFFG.
 Networking-sfc also requires at least OVS 2.5 .0, so also ensure that is installed.
 See the full `Networking-sfc guide
 <https://docs.openstack.org/networking-sfc/latest/>`_.